Seacoast Emergency Response Team (SERT)

 Who We Are

-The Seacoast Emergency Response Team is comprised of 31 highly trained Patrol Officers and Detectives from 11 New Hampshire seacoast police agencies that have been selected to handle incidents that would require operations above and beyond the normal capabilities of regular police functions.
-The Team selection process begins with a lengthy written test (which covers the history of the team and its structure), a demanding physical fitness test, a firearms qualification course which tests marksmanship in both static and stressful shooting situations, a rigorous obstacle course, and an intensive oral board in front of the entire team.
+The Seacoast Emergency Response Team is comprised of highly trained Patrol Officers and Detectives from 14 New Hampshire seacoast police agencies that have been selected to handle incidents that would require operations above and beyond the normal capabilities of regular police functions.
+The Team selection process begins with a lengthy written test (which covers the history of the team and its structure), a demanding physical fitness test, a firearms qualification course which tests marksmanship in both static and stressful shooting situations, a rigorous obstacle course, and an intensive oral board.
 Once selected, the new member is on a probationary status for one year.
 During this time the new members train to become acclimated with the procedures of the team and attend multiple tactical schools that will prepare them for real world incidents.

 Team’s Mission Statement

 SERT is committed to the successful resolution of crisis situations by affectively utilizing tactical operations, strategic maneuvering, and calculated responses.
 A highly well managed team is necessary to ensure the safety of its citizens when emergencies arise.
 It is the purpose of SERT to provide a trained and disciplined force that will function as a resource to the community it is sworn to protect.
 Ultimately, SERT will fulfill the promise to guard life and liberty to all citizens while completing each mission.